Cirkit Designer Logo

 2 GND Ground connection

-4 AUDIO IN Optional audio signal input
+4 AUDIO IN Optional audio input (if supported)

 Usage Instructions